 Tesla Model S

-Readers might think that once this luxury list hits the $100,000 mark, whatever gets highlighted would be rather exclusive.
-Not so.
-But if exclusivity is important, we suggest the Maserati Quattroporte.
+Once this luxury list hits the $100,000 mark, most folks might assume that whatever gets highlighted would be rather exclusive.
+This isn’t necessarily true, but if exclusivity is important we suggest the Maserati Quattroporte.
 The flagship of the Maserati line, the Quattroporte is handmade in Modena, Italy, and features an elegant interior with fine Italian leather and real wood trim.
 In addition to the traditional niceties, the coachbuilder has embraced technology with a Maserati Touch Control screen, adjustable pedals, a rearview camera and an optional 15-speaker Bowers & Wilkins audio system, as well as a WLAN-based Wi-Fi system.
 Best of all, under the hood lurks a Ferrari-built V8 engine that emits a sound so amazing even those who aren’t looking will know something special is motoring by.

 Mercedes-Benz E63 AMG

 Audi S8 Plus — $115,900